dojot/dojot/subscription-engine/kafka-ws/README.md

 Note1: A websocket connection is closed by the server when certain conditions are met.
 If KAFKA_WS_JWT_EXP_TIME is set to true, the server will consider this value for closing the connection if it is greater than the KAFKA_WS_MAX_LIFE_TIME.
 If KAFKA_WS_JWT_EXP_TIME is set to false and KAFKA_WS_MAX_LIFE_TIME is set to -1, the server will never close a connection by its duration.

-Note2: When KAFKA_WS_REQUIRE_TICKET is true, it is checked whether the service (tenant) that is passed in the JSON Web Token (JWT) can access the kafka topic, generally topics start with `tenant.*`
+Note2: It is checked whether the service (tenant) that is passed in the JSON Web Token (JWT) can access the kafka topic, generally topics start with `tenant.*`

 ### **JSON Web Token (JWT)**

-When KAFKA_WS_REQUIRE_TICKET is true, it is necessary to provide a JSON Web Token (JWT)  in the Header on the Autorization field, as in this example below ([see more here](https://tools.ietf.org/html/rfc7519#section-4)):
+It is necessary to provide a JSON Web Token (JWT)  in the Header on the Autorization field, as in this example below ([see more here](https://tools.ietf.org/html/rfc7519#section-4)):

 ```js
 const makeJwtToken = (tenant, expirationTime) => {